smallest-inc/waves-examples/README.md

 Thunder is streaming text to speech model with gives hyper realistic audios with time-to-first-bytes as low as 200ms

 ### Documentation
-You can find the documentation to test out the models here - https://awaaz-docs.smallest.ai/introduction
+You can find the documentation to test out the Waves API here - https://awaaz-docs.smallest.ai/introduction